Bergerac Périgord FC: History

 Bergerac Foot was formed in 1916 under the name EF Bergerac.
 The club achieved promotion to the CFA in 2008 after getting promoted from CFA 2.
 The club operates a reserve team and their kit manufacturer is the American sportswear company Nike.

 On 19 December 2021, Bergerac eliminated Ligue 1 side Metz from the Coupe de France following a 5–4 win on penalties in the round of 64.
 It was the first time that the club eliminated a first-tier side from the competition.
 In the round of 16 of the competition on 30 January 2022, Bergerac eliminated Ligue 1 club Saint-Étienne in a 1–0 victory.
 However, the side from Dordogne were eventually eliminated by fellow fourth-tier team Versailles in a penalty shoot-out in the quarter-finals.

 In April 2023, it was announced that the club's first team would be merging with Trélissac-Antonne Périgord ahead of the 2024–25 season.
 In September 2023, the French Football Federation rejected the merger proposal between the two clubs.

+On 7 August 2025, Bergerac was administratively relegated to the Régional 3, the eighth tier of French football.